CatX711/GreetLang/GreetlangPlus.md

 <br />

-This code is actually a perfect example for GreetLang-Plus's `Short-hand Varriable Names`, but thats for later.
+This code is actually a perfect example for GreetLang-Plus's `Short-hand Variable Names`, but thats for later.
 In the code above, we make `RandomNumberWithAnExtremelyLongVariableName` equivalent to `2 times 2` (which as we all know is 4), this is just a neat little thing we can do.
 There is also something else you can do, using mathematical operators.
 This is the first time we'll have to import a library into GreetLang+<br />
 We can do this via the `import`keyword.
 This is just what we use in Python to import libraries.
 It's the exact same as `#include` in C.

 <br />